-I have long supported an approach that not only makes the tax code and the tax filing process simpler but also keeps more money where it belongs: in your pocket.
-First, we must ensure the tax code allows businesses to compete on a level playing field so they can better innovate and grow.
-This means eliminating unnecessary loopholes.
+As a result, American families and small businesses spend countless hours each year filing their taxes.
+I have long supported an approach that not only makes the tax code and the tax filing process simpler, but also keeps more money where it belongs: in your pocket.

 As a small business owner for over 20 years, I understand the importance of supporting our nation’s entrepreneurs and reducing the federal burdens placed on them.
 By supporting small businesses, we open new markets for American products, decrease prices for consumers, and create better American jobs.